IBurn36360/Twitch_Interface/README.md

 You may either download the library, or use Composer.
 Composer is the preferred method of installation for current and dev versions of the library.

 ## Composer
-If you do not already have Composer installed, please [install composer using the instructions here]().
+If you do not already have Composer installed, please install composer using the instructions for your platform: ([Linux/MacOS](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) | [Windows](https://getcomposer.org/doc/00-intro.md#installation-windows)).

 Once composer is installed, you can install the following package using whatever your composer implementation demands.